qiskit-community/qiskit-experiments/CONTRIBUTING.md

 program which uses qiskit, and how they would go about doing that.
 It ideally should explain why they need to make this change too, to provide the necessary context.

-To make sure we don't forget a release note or if the details of user facing changes over a release cycle, we require that all user facing changes include documentation at the same time as the code.
-To accomplish this we use the [reno](https://docs.openstack.org/reno/latest/) tool which enables a git based workflow for writing and compiling release notes.
+To make sure we don't forget a release note or the details of user facing changes over a release cycle, we require that all user facing changes include documentation describing the changes along with the code.
+To accomplish this, we use the [reno](https://docs.openstack.org/reno/latest/) tool which enables a git based workflow for writing and compiling release notes.